rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 ",hello,this is a message for the submariner demo! :)"
 ```

 Alright!
-Everything that we writed in our guestbook frontend, is there in the Redis-Slave!
+Everything that we wrote in our guestbook frontend is there in the Redis-Slave!

-* Finally we can add more data and observe if there is also synched:
+* Finally, we can add more data and observe if it is also synced:

 [![](/images/submariner8.png "Submariner Diagram 8")]({{site.url}}/images/submariner8.png)